How to make coffee while camping

 So if you are hiking for a few days and can’t bring too much because you want to travel light you have these choices:

-- instant coffee: You only need to bring sachets, boil water and you’ll have a coffee.
-It is easy, but there is also a lot of trash involved.
-If you are a group of 4 and everybody gets like 2 coffee in the morning and one for lunch you will already have 12 sachets to carry with you when hiking for a day.
-You could also just fill some instant coffee from a big glass into a reusable bag to avoid the small sachets and enjoy minimalistic coffee preparation.
+- Instant coffee: The lightweight version.
+You only need to bring instant coffee, boil water and you’ll have a coffee.
+It is easy, but there can also a lot of trash involved if you use prepackaged sachets.
+If you are a group of 4 and everybody gets like 2 coffees in the morning and one for lunch you will already have 12 sachets to carry with you when hiking for a day.
+The Low Waste version would be to fill some instant coffee from a big glass into a reusable bag to avoid the small sachets and enjoy minimalistic coffee preparation.

 - “Cowboy-coffee”: boil the coffee grounds in the pot.
 Then let the grounds set for a couple of minutes.
 If you don’t like the feeling of coffee grounds in your mouth this will not be the right thing for you.